arabnejad/HiDALGO_FabSim3_Tutorial/README.md

 ## For Ubuntu based machines
-Two different approaches are provided to install pre-requirement softwares and packages in your system.
-In first approach, you can install all dependencies in your local machine and then follow all instructions during the tutorial, or used the second approach which provides a docker image with pre-installed packages
+Two different approaches are provided to install pre-requirement packages and softwares in your system.
+In the first approach, you can install all dependencies in your local machine and then follow all instructions during the tutorial, or used the second approach which provides a docker image with pre-installed packages.

-### Solution 1: install all packages and software in your local Ubuntu based PC
+### Solution 1: Install all packages and software in your local Ubuntu based PC
 - make sure you have python > 3.0 installed in your system
 	```sh
 	$ python --version